What is Spina Bifida Hydrocephalus?

 IMPACT ON LEARNING SKILLS & DEVELOPMENT

 Young people with Spina Bifida are often socially adept and good with words.
-They student can have co-ordination and perception difficulties that will affect learning.
+The student can have co-ordination and perception difficulties that will affect learning.
 Short-term memory, speech and vision difficulties may also be present.
-A wide variations exist with regard to the needs of each individual student.
+Wide variations exist with regard to the needs of each individual student.
 Learning weaknesses may include:

 - Poor coordination between eyes and hands (perceptual-motor)

 - Hearing or speaking but not necessarily understanding (comprehension)

 - Poor attention (attention/distractibility)

 - Restless/Fidgety (hyperactivity)